flowstateeng/FlowState-Creator-Nodes/README.md

 </p>

 # 🌊 FlowState Creator Suite
 Developed by [FlowState](https://www.youtube.com/@flowstateeng), these nodes are for creators who want to move beyond experimentation and into scalable production.
 Stop spending hours building and tweaking complex graphs for repeatable tasks.
-The FlowState Creator Suite are purpose-built to deliver consistent, professional-grade results for common creative needs, allowing you to focus on your vision, not the wiring.
+The FlowState Creator Suite is purpose-built to deliver consistent, professional-grade results for common creative needs, allowing you to focus on your vision, not the wiring.

 ---